geofurb/TwitterUtilities/README.md

 ## TODO:
-1) Allow users to authorize my app to delete their tweets, rather than creating their own app.
-(This involves me sharing my app's oauth key publicly, so I'm not super fond of that.
-No way around it, though.)
-2) Wrap this into a command-line utility so people don't have to go editing the code
+1) Wrap this into a command-line utility so people don't have to go editing the code
-3) Add a requirements.txt file
+2) Add a requirements.txt file
-4) Add fun features for generating pattern-of-life plots and the like
+3) Add fun features for generating pattern-of-life plots and the like

 ## Gratitude:
 If you like this software, say nice things about me to people you know.
-If I wrote software you like; that makes me a good person, right?
+If I wrote software you like, that makes me a good person, right?